 The ST Club is one of several clubs on the college campus.
+The purpose of the club is to promote collegiality among the members and support their goals of learning.
 Each Club is required to create and abide by a constitution, elect officers, and create and administer a budget.
-The ST Club has no dues, but monies are available through the Skyline Organization and Club Council (S.O.C.C.) part of the Student Activities Office.
+The ST Club has no dues, but monies are available through the Skyline Organization and Club Council (S.O.C.C.)
+(Skylinecollege.edu/studentclubs/) part of the Student Activities Office.
 The club members may also engage in fundraising activities according to rules of the S.O.C.C.
-Monies can be used to fund club outings, activities to honor Surgical Technologist Week (September), and for the Graduation ceremony.
+Monies can be used to fund club outings, activities to honor Surgical Technologist